Piano Scales, Intervals and Modes

 You Need to Know This First

-So what are all these things?
-They are like the building blocks of music.
+Scales are building blocks of music that chords and melodies are based on.
 And they’re formed using half steps and whole steps.

 Here’s a quick primer: